 • Sunrooms.

-ENERGY STAR also suggests having mini-splits in houses with unique challenges, like:
+ENERGY STAR also recommends having mini-splits in residences with unique challenges, including:

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Expensive central heat, either due to high fuel costs or low efficiency.
+• Pricey central heat, either as a result of high fuel costs or low efficiency.

-When compared to regular electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also have precise control over temperatures from room to room, because of zoned mini-split technology.
+When compared to more common electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also enjoy precise control over temperatures from room to room, thanks to zoned mini-split technology.

-From helping you pick the ideal model to expertly installing it, our pros at Lakeside Heating & Air can take care of all your mini-split installation needs.
-Reach us at 509-284-4265 today to learn how a mini-split system can make your house comfier and to receive your free estimate!
+From helping you choose the ideal model to knowledgeably installing it, our professionals at Lakeside Heating & Air can take care of all your mini-split installation needs.
+Give us a call at 509-284-4265 right away to find out how a mini-split system can make your residence cozier and to request your free estimate!